Cracker Jack Logo

 In 1871, German immigrants Frederick and Louis Rueckheim established a modest enterprise selling popcorn on Chicago’s streets, marking the inception of Cracker Jack’s history.
 Their popcorn’s superior quality and delicious flavor made it famous among the locals.

-The Rueckheim brothers debuted their innovative product 1893 at the Chicago World’s Fair.
+The Rueckheim brothers debuted their innovative product at the 1893 Chicago World’s Fair.
 A concoction of popcorn, peanuts, and molasses immediately drew guests in.
-At first, though, the food was difficult because the ingredients did not adhere together.
+At first, though, the food was difficult to make because the ingredients did not stick together.

 Louis Rueckheim created a trade secret formula in 1896 to address the issue of components clumping together.
-This invention resulted in the product currently known as Cracker Jack.
+This invention led to the product now known as Cracker Jack.
 A taster reportedly cried out, “That is a crackerjack!” and that is how the term “Cracker Jack” came to be.
 (It is an old-fashioned phrase for “excellent!”).

 An important development in the product’s history occurred in 1908 when the well-known song “Take Me Out to the Ball Game” was composed, referencing the brand.
-This song significantly raised brand awareness and connected it to the national sport of the United States of America, becoming an unofficial baseball anthem.
+This song significantly raised brand awareness and connected it with the national sport of the United States of America, making it an unofficial baseball anthem.

 The Rueckheim company changed its name to The Cracker Jack Company in 1922 to better represent the rising demand for its primary product.

 The brand underwent substantial alteration during the 1960s.
-The Borden Company purchased the business in 1964, which resulted in more distribution and production capability.
+The Borden Company purchased the business in 1964, which increased distribution and production capacity.

 The company started experimenting with different tastes and forms in the 1970s.
-Although fruit and cheese flavors were added, the original recipe continued to be the most well-liked.
+Although fruit and cheese flavors were added, the original recipe remained the most well-liked.

 Another significant development in the brand’s history happened in 1997, when Frito-Lay, a PepsiCo division, purchased the product.
 Thanks to this acquisition, the brand’s development and marketing now have more opportunities.